 "We are often asked what genre we actually do!
 Blues, Jazz, Rock, Alternative?..Here comes the answer: Rock Noir!
 We bring 120 percent passion to the stage, we are passionate about it!"

 WellBad shows feel like a trip through heaven and hell, which leaves no sensation untouched and touches deeply.
 Daniel Welbat and his band live their songs on stage and take their audience on an intense and intoxicating hunt for stories and dreams.

 HEARTBEAST is WellBad’s fourth album, produced once again by Stephan Gade, whose collaboration list includes renowned German music artists Udo Lindenberg and Ina Müller.

-WellBad created a stir in Hamburg when they came out with their debut album "Beautiful Disaster” in 2011, followed by "Judgement Days" (2015) and "The Rotten" (2017).
+In 2011 the debut album "Beautiful Disaster" was released and made waves in Hamburg, followed by "Judgement Days" (2015) and "The Rotten" (2017).

 WellBad won the 2015 German Blues Challenge as the best band.

 The German Record Critics' Award put "The Rotten" on the leaderboard in 2017.

 They played TV appearances at prime time (ZDF, ARD, RTL, NDR), were on the road as support acts for Robert Cray, Oli Brown and Tito&Tarantula.